milleraundra/EPICreview2/README.md

 Follow this link:

 **To Edit:**
-1. Fork this GitHub repository.
+1. Fork this GitHub repository: https://github.com/milleraundra/EPICreview2
 2. Clone the repository to your local drive.
 3. Make desired changes.